 - All ideas must come from the children on the team.

 - Encourage your child to think about Odyssey and the team’s presentation.

 - Ensure that your child has the time and resources to meet his/her team obligations.

 - Ensure that your child arrives to meetings on time.
 If he/she must miss a meeting, arrive late, or leave early, let the Coach know as early as possible.

 - Keep an open line of communication with the Coach.

 - Volunteer to be a “Volunteer” or “Judge” on Competition Day.
-Usually this means two hours of Registrations or Concessions on the day of the competition.
+Being a “volunteer” usually this means two hours of Registrations or Concessions on the day of the competition.
 Every school is responsible for providing a volunteer for every three teams participating from their school.
 That said, if you only have one team from your school, you must still provide a volunteer.

 Is it possible to schedule an assignment so that they can see a specific team perform?

 When a individual signs on to volunteer, they are given the opportunity to indicate the team(s) they would like to cheer on.
 All efforts are made to schedule individual’s volunteer times around the teams with whom the volunteer is associated.